Manu-2004/Manu-2004/README.md

 ## 👨‍💻 About Me

 - 🎓 Computer Science Student
-- 💻 Passionate about full-stack development and learning new technologies
+- 💻 Passionate about app development and learning new technologies
 - 🌱 Currently exploring: Rust, Flutter, and Advanced Backend Development
 - 💬 Ask me about: Java, React, Python, Web Development
-- 📫 How to reach me: [LinkedIn](https://linkedin.com) (Add your LinkedIn link!)

 ---